How does RouteNote Compare to other music distribution services?

 So RouteNote premium is the boutique service designed to get your song uploaded to all the platforms.

-RouteNote Premium charges $10 for just to relase a single, That is insane if you ask me!
+RouteNote Premium charges $10 for just to release a single, That is insane if you ask me!

-At that price point, I may as well just use a regular paid service like DistroKid to get songs on Apple Music and other steaming platforms.
+At that price point, I may as well just use a regular paid service like DistroKid to get songs on Apple Music and other streaming platforms.

 At least with DistroKid, you can upload unlimited releases for $20/year.